Spectral Universality of Turbulent Fluctuations in Relativistic Flows: Spectral Projection and Universality

 The temporal spectrum arises as a projection of the underlying spacetime spectral density.
 To compute this projection explicitly, consider a real valued scalar random field $F(x)$ in Minkowski spacetime with coordinates $x^\mu = (c t, \mathbf{r})$.
-Assuming second order stationarity in spacetime (statistical translation invariance), the two-point autocorrelation function depends only on the separation $\xi^\mu$:
+Assuming second order stationarity in spacetime (statistical translation invariance), the two-point autocorrelation function depends only on the separation variable $\xi^\mu$:

-Its invariant four-dimensional spectral density may be defined via the covariant Wiener--Khinchin transform \cite{MoninYaglom1975}:
+The invariant four-dimensional spectral density of this quantity can be defined via the covariant form of the Wiener-Khinchin transform (see \cite{MoninYaglom1975}):

-where the wave four-vector is $k_\mu = (\omega/c, -\mathbf{k})$ and we adopt metric signature $(+,-,-,-)$.
-We work with a scalar observable such as intensity or emissivity constructed from fields, so that the two-point function is a Lorentz scalar.
-An observer with four-velocity $u^\mu$ samples the stochastic field along its worldline, thereby converting spacetime fluctuations into a temporal signal:
+where the wave four-vector is defined as $k_\mu = (\omega/c, -\mathbf{k})$, and metric signature $(+,-,-,-)$ is adopted.
+We restrict attention to scalar observables (e.g., intensity or emissivity), so that the two-point correlation function is a Lorentz invariant scalar.
+An observer with four-velocity $u^\mu = \gamma (c, \mathbf{v})$ samples the stochastic field along its worldline, thereby converting spacetime fluctuations into a temporal signal:

-where $\tau$ is the observer's proper time and $u^\mu = \gamma (c,\mathbf{v})$.
-The proper-time autocovariance along that worldline depends on the proper-time lag $s$:
+where $\tau$ is the observer's proper time.
+Similarly, the proper time autocovariance along the worldline depends on the proper time lag variable $s$: